- Effective contraception

 Vaginal bleeding may occur at irregular intervals while using Zelleta 75 micrograms Tablets.
 This may be just slight staining which may not even require a pad, or heavier bleeding, which looks rather like a scanty period.
 You may need to use tampons or sanitary towels.
 You may also not have any bleeding at all.
 Irregular bleeding is not a sign that Zelleta 75 micrograms Tablets is not working.

 - irregular or no periods

 - difficulties in wearing contact lenses

 - ovarian cysts

-You should see your doctor immediately if you experience symptoms of angioedema, such as (i) swollen face, tongue or pharynx; (ii) difficulty to swallow; or (iii) hives and difficulties to breathe.
+You should see your doctor immediately if you experience symptoms of angioedema, such as (i) swollen face, tongue or pharynx; (ii) difficulty to swallow; or (iii) hives and difficulties breathing.

 Our friendly team is available to help Monday to Friday 9:00am - 5:00pm.

 If you need urgent assistance, do not use this service.
 Call 111, or in an emergency call 999.